AIApply vs Wobo - competitor comparison

 | Best-fit user | buyers attracted to broad AI job-search acceleration | users comfortable delegating more of the search |

-| RoleWorth decision layer | Use RoleWorth before AIApply when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision. | Use RoleWorth before Wobo when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision. |
+| RoleWorth job-worth check | Use RoleWorth before AIApply when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision. | Use RoleWorth before Wobo when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision. |

 Where Wobo is stronger